 Please telephone or email to arrange an initial introductory conversation.

 Training, qualifications & experience

-I work integratively with a relational focus and my work is systemically informed.
-This means that as part of our work we will look at the quality of the relationships in your life and how they might be impacting on your overall well-being.
+My approach is systemic which means that part of the work considers you not in isolation but in your contexts, both past and present, thinking about how these experiences impact both on your relationships and on your wellbeing.
 This might mean your relationship with yourself, with your intimate partner or with your family: in the past, the present or the future.

-Having worked for Relate for a number of years, I am experienced at working with relationship difficulties such as separation and divorce, an affair, control or abuse, step family issues, co-parenting, life stage transitions, ill health and/or bereavement.
+I have recently worked as a family therapist for Camhs, working with families of all ages.
+Having worked for Relate for a number of years I am an experienced relationship psychotherapist working with couple relationship difficulties such as communication, separation and divorce, affairs, control or abuse, step family issues, co-parenting, life stage transitions, ill health and/or bereavement.

 Areas of counselling I deal with